brotkrueml/codehighlight/Documentation/Index.rst

 **For Contributors**

    You are welcome to help improve this guide.
-Just click on "Edit me on GitHub" on the top right to submit your change request.
+Just click the "Edit me on GitHub" button on the top right to submit your change request.

 **Sitemap:**